dlhamilton/LPSB-Learn-GCSE-CS/README.md

 - __Index__
     - The home page shows the name of the site and has a constrasting color with the background.
     - The instructions are clear and explains what the site is for.
+    - The school logo in the topr right gets bigger when hovered over and is a link to the school website.

     ![Index](assets/media/index_screenshot.webp)
      - The four buttons are large and give a clear descrption of what it does when hovered.
 The colors change to make it clear to the user what they are currently selecting.
+     - The tool tip text appears when the button is hovered over to give more detail to the user.
+     - Animation of the cricle to spin.

     ![Index hover](assets/media/index_hover.webp)